-Hershey Montessori is comprised of two campuses: the Concord Campus and the Huntsburg Campus.
+Hershey Montessori School is comprised of two campuses: the Concord Campus and the Huntsburg Campus.
 The Concord Campus educates children from birth to 12 years of age, and the Huntsburg Campus focuses on adolescents age 12 to 18.
 While we do not classify students by traditional “grade levels,” between our two campuses we cover what would traditionally be considered preschool, kindergarten, grade school, middle school and high school.

 In following the Montessori approach, which respects that children master skills at different ages, our programs are comprised of multi-age classrooms that span three years and correspond to development levels.